Sea Skua: Dual-use missile development

+Short-range weapon

 The sinking of the Eliat in 1967 led to the realization that small fast-attack boats carrying medium-range anti-shipping missiles were a serious immediate threat.
 A weapon was needed that could destroy any such craft before it could approach within the launching range of its missiles, which was longer-ranged than any light gun.
 Seacat did not have anywhere near the required range.
 Sea Dart did, but could not be fitted to the majority of RN ships.
 A new dedicated anti-shipping missile could fill the role, but it would have to be roughly the same size as those being aimed against it in order to reach the required range, which would make it take up too much room on a ship carrying many other weapons systems.
 This turn of events was the final nail in the idea of having a dual-purpose weapon.

 The entire concept was reevaluated and led to the decision to launch a new weapon from helicopters.
 Long-range was not required, it only had to travel far enough to keep the helicopter out of range of any anti-aircraft weapons the boats might carry.
 Because the boats were small, these would be light weapons with limited range.
 The missile would be carried by the new Westland Lynx and its targets detected by a new lightweight radar, Seaspray.
 Its combat effectiveness was further improved by the addition of the Racal "Orange Crop" ECM suite, which allowed the helicopter to track the boats who were using radar to attempt to approach their target ships, allowing the helicopters to approach without turning on their Seaspray until the last moment.

 The British Aircraft Corporation (BAC) began development in May 1972.
 The British Government authorised its production in October 1975.
 At the time, the missile was known as CL.834.
 The first launches took place in November 1979 at the Aberporth Range in Cardigan Bay.
 Three missiles were launched from the ground and three by helicopters.
 Further tests were made and in July 1981, full-scale production was ordered of the new missile, now called "Sea Skua".